Tyler Danish: Boston Red Sox

 On February 20, 2022, Danish signed a minor-league deal with the Boston Red Sox, including an invitation to major-league spring training.
 On April 4, the team selected his contract from the Triple-A Worcester Red Sox, adding him to Boston's 40-man roster.
 He was returned to Worcester on April 29 and removed from the 40-man roster.
 He was recalled to Boston on May 8, when Michael Wacha was placed on the injured list.
 On July 7, Danish was placed on the injured list due to a right forearm strain.
 On August 28, he was activated and optioned back to Triple-A. Danish was recalled to Boston on September 2, when Zack Kelly was placed on the paternity list, and returned to Worcester on October 1.
 In 32 relief appearances with Boston during 2022, Danish compiled a 3–1 record with 5.13 ERA while striking out 32 batters in 40 1/3 innings.
 On October 31, Danish elected minor-league free agency, after being placed on waivers and removed from the 40-man roster by the Red Sox.

-New York Yankees
+Washington Nationals

-On December, 29, 2022, Danish signed a minor league contract with the New York Yankees, with an invitation to spring training.
+On December 29, 2022, Danish signed a minor league contract with the New York Yankees, with an invitation to spring training.
+Danish was released by the Yankees organization on March 31, 2023.

+On May 1, 2023, Danish signed a minor league contract with the Washington Nationals organization.
+In 26 games for the Triple–A Rochester Red Wings, he recorded a 3.72 ERA with 20 strikeouts and 5 saves in 29.0 innings of work.
+On July 14, Danish opted out of his contract and elected free agency.

+Olmecas de Tabasco

+On March 14, 2024, Danish signed with the Olmecas de Tabasco of the Mexican League.
+He made one start for Tabasco, tossing six innings and allowing one unearned run with four strikeouts.
+On April 23, Danish was released by the Olmecas.

+Colorado Rockies

+On April 24, 2024, Danish signed a minor league contract with the Colorado Rockies organization.
+In 11 games (10 starts) for the Triple–A Albuquerque Isotopes, he struggled to a 1–6 record and 7.71 ERA with 26 strikeouts across 36 2/3 innings pitched.
+Danish was released by the Rockies on July 14.

+Olmecas de Tabasco (second stint)

+On July 22, 2024, Danish signed with the Olmecas de Tabasco of the Mexican League.
+He made 3 appearances (2 starts) for Tabasco, registering a 1–1 record and 1.32 ERA with 13 strikeouts across 13 2/3 innings pitched.